"Scheme-theoretic images" of morphisms of stacks: Examples

 \begin{remark} If $\{\cX_i\}_{i\in I}$ is an inductive system of stacks (for the \'etale topology), and if $\cY$ is a category fibred in groupoids over $S$, then, analogously to~(\ref{eqn:morphism of inductive limits}), we have a natural morphism of groupoids

-and Lemma~\ref{lem:inductive limits of stacks} extends to this context: namely, if $\cY$ is quasi-compact then this morphism is faithful, and if furthermore either $\cY$ is quasi-separated, or the transition morphisms in the inductive system are monomorphisms, then this morphism is an equivalence.
-(This can be checked by choosing a smooth morphism $T \to \cY$ from an $S$-scheme to $\cY$, whose domain can be taken to be affine if $\cY$ is quasi-compact, and using the fact that morphisms from $\cY$ to any stack on the \'etale site can be identified with morphisms from $T$ to the same stack with appropriate descent data; we leave the details to the reader.) \end{remark}
+In particular if $\cY$ is an algebraic stack, then the obvious extension of~ Lemma~\ref{lem:inductive limits of stacks} holds: namely, if $\cY$ is quasi-compact then this morphism is faithful, and if furthermore either $\cY$ is quasi-separated, or the transition morphisms in the inductive system are monomorphisms, then this morphism is an equivalence.
+(This can be checked by choosing a smooth surjection $T \to \cY$ from an $S$-scheme to $\cY$, whose domain can be taken to be affine if $\cY$ is quasi-compact, and using the fact that morphisms from $\cY$ to any stack on the \'etale site can be identified with morphisms from $T$ to the same stack with appropriate descent data; we leave the details to the reader.)\end{remark}

 \begin{remark} We briefly discuss the comportment of Ind-algebraic stacks with regard to Artin's axioms.
 Suppose that $\cX := \varinjlim_{i \in I } \cX_i$ is an Ind-algebraic stack.

 (1) If each $\cX_i$ satisfies~[1], then it follows from Remark~\ref{rem:Ind-stackification} that $\cX$ also satisfies~[1].